littermap/littermap/README.md

 Install them with `pnpm` and just `import` them in the scripts.
 The build system is going to automatically roll everything into a self-contained bundle and insert it into the end product.

+To update the dependencies to the newest versions:

+- `pnpm up`

 ### Local testing

 Use [ngrok](https://ngrok.com/) as an internet HTTPS proxy to the local HTTP proxy started with `pnpm proxy` for HTTPS support: